kaifishr/kaifishr.github.io/_posts/2020-12-12-adaptive-learning-rate-method.md

 These optimization algorithm show better performance when equipped with an adaptive learning rate compared to a static global learning rate.

+This method allows us to propagate loss information back to the learning rate.

 ### Related Work

 In recent years many learning rate schedules have been proposed to accelerate the training of machine learning models.
 A good comparison of these methods can be found ***here***.
 These methods have in common, that they do not take information into account provided by the model during the training process such as loss or gradient information.